 15-Minute Rapid COVID Testing Clinics Near Me

 At Statcare Urgent & Walk-In Medical Care, we’re consistently offering the latest in COVID-19 testing in New York City to help contain the spread of the SARS-CoV- 2 COVID-19 virus pandemic in our local communities.

 About COVID-19 Rapid Test Near Me

 The rapid COVID-19 test will be used along with a healthcare provider’s guidance and counseling to ensure patients’ safety and the best path of management for each of one of them.
 Please visit the Centers for Disease Control and Prevention (CDC) website on signs and symptoms for screening for Coronavirus infection.

 According to the FDA, the antigen diagnostic tests — which involve a nasal swab — are tests that detect fragments of proteins found on or within the virus.
 The rapid antigen test in use at Statcare is clinically known as the Sofia 2 SARS Antigen FIA.
 Quidel, the manufacturer, has received FDA Emergency Use Authorization (EUA) status, meaning this type of test can be used to test certain patients in emergency situations.

-Because these rapid COVID tests offer much quicker results than standard PCR tests (in as little as 15-20 minutes) they will allow us to test more people on a daily basis with shorter wait times while helping improve our efforts to contain the spread of COVID-19.
+Because next day covid test near me offers much quicker results than standard PCR tests (in as little as 15-20 minutes) they will allow us to test more people on a daily basis with shorter wait times while helping improve our efforts to contain the spread of COVID-19.
 Businesses in New York are re-opening safely.
 These tests are another tool for quick, reliable, and accessible testing in rapid testing sites near me.

 Patient responsibility, or your out-of-pocket cost, for COVID testing is based on your specific insurance coverage and plan.
-Please contact your insurance carrier for details about your plan, if they are covering the costs, ask about copays and deductibles before you visit to be sure of what the cost will be to you.
+Please contact your insurance carrier for details about your plan, if they are covering the costs, ask about copays and deductibles before you visit to be sure of how much does the rapid covid test cost.
 For patients without insurance plans, we have same-day payment rates available in all our rapid COVID test locations.